[Note: This post was updated on Oct. 29, 2021.]

-A: The word “err,” meaning to be in error or make a mistake, has two acceptable pronunciations in American English.
-It can rhyme with either “her” or “hair.”
+A: No, she erred in “correcting” you.
+The verb “err,” meaning to be in error or make a mistake, has two pronunciations in standard American English, and most Americans prefer yours.

-As it turns out, the original pronunciation was AIR.
-The ER pronunciation, a later development, eventually became dominant and is still regarded as the “traditional” one by many.
+As it turns out, the original pronunciation sounded like AIR.
+The UR pronunciation, a later development, eventually became dominant and is still regarded as the “traditional” one by many.
 But in the last half-century or so, AIR has made a comeback.

-But over time, the dictionary adds, “err” also developed the ER pronunciation.
-A similar thing happened with the words “curt,” “word,” “bird,” and “were,” which originally had distinctly different vowel sounds that are now pronounced as ER.
+But over time, the dictionary adds, the word also developed the UR pronunciation.
+A similar thing happened with the words “curt,” “word,” “bird,” and “were,” which originally had distinctly different vowel sounds that are now pronounced as UR.